labjack/labjack_kipling/ljswitchboard-ljm_device_curator/README.md

 3. Functions that automatically apply formatting that converts ip address values into ip strings, rounding, etc.
 4. Functions that automatically integrate with the last-read value cache to not return any errors.
 Errors are still produced via the DEVICE_ERROR event.

-Generic Opening/Closing
+### Generic Opening/Closing
 * open
 * getDeviceAttributes
 * close

+### Undecorated functions
 LabJack-nodejs Functions wrapped by q
 * read
 * readArray
 * readMany
 * readMultiple
-* readUINT64 // For reading a devices MAC address (Ethernet & WiFi)
+* readUINT64 // For reading a device's MAC address (Ethernet & WiFi)
 * write
 * writeArray
 * writeMany
 * writeMultiple
 * rwMany

+### q functions
-Functions that automatically re-try on flash un-available errors that commonly happen on T7-Pro devices when writing/reading _DEFAULT registers
+Functions that automatically re-try on INTFLASH_UNAVAILABLE errors that commonly happen on T7-Pro devices when writing/reading _DEFAULT registers
 * qRead
 * qReadMany
 * qReadUINT64